 Cost Saved = $1250

 Let's quickly look into these design management practices one by one.
-At a superficial level, you might feel them as fundas and not tricks.
-But my friend, tricks can help you save time now and then; but you cannot build a platform by saving time through tricks.
+These are not quick tips and tricks, rather well-defined practices.
+Tricks can help you save time now and then, but you cannot build a platform by saving time through tricks.
 Therefore good practices are required to put in place before starting a long term project.
-After diving through these design management steps, we'll also see different stages in the UI/UX design journey and how we can eliminate a few of them to save the cost.

 UI/UX Design Management practices: